 Mobile optimized websites allow more customers to be reached at a quicker rate, proving to be very beneficial.
-We are no longer living in a world where smartphone users can be considered the exceptions.
+We are no longer living in a world where smartphone users can be considered exceptions.
 And today’s statistics are only half the story, these numbers will be even more skewed towards mobile in the future.
-Simply put, you need to be thinking mobile first approach, because Everyone is on mobile now and the number would increase in future.
-Thus, creating our online identity with the mobile first approach is the better solution compared to desktop based website.
+Simply put, you need to be thinking mobile first approach because Everyone is on mobile now and the number would increase in the future.
+Thus, creating our online identity with the mobile first approach is the better solution compared to the desktop-based website.

 Why Website for mobile first ?